johnwarden/deliberati/content/post/2022-08-17-necessity-and-sufficiency.md

 -->

 We can quantify the degree to which a premise is necessary by considering how much the subject's belief in the conclusion would decrease if they rejected the premise.
 Likewise we can quantify sufficiency as how much their belief in the conclusion would increase if they accepted the premise.
-These difference can be measured as an absolute difference, percent difference, etc. We will focus on the absolute difference.

 #### Necessity